 Jeannine Brown began teaching New Testament at Bethel Seminary in 1995, specializing in biblical hermeneutics, the gospel of Matthew, and 1 Peter.
 Her publications include Scripture as Communication, Becoming Whole and Holy, Dictionary of Jesus and the Gospels, and Matthew (Teach the Text Commentary series).
 Dr. Brown joined the CBT in 2009.

-Dr. Simon Gathercole
+Dr. Simon Gathercole, Chair

 Simon Gathercole specializes in New Testament interpretation, as well as exploring the connections between the New Testament and other literature from the same historical period.
 In addition to his contribution to the Committee on Bible Translation, he serves as editor for New Testament Studies.
+Simon joined the CBT in 2012.

-Dr. Richard Hess
+Dr. Richard S. Hess

 Distinguished Professor of Old Testament and Semitic Languages, Denver Seminary